nbudin/stranger-ways-gatsby/src/music/im-judging-you/im-judging-you-extended-verses.md

 I'm just judging you.

 **On polyamory** – *by Sami G*<br/>
-When you think it’s oh so great that your sweeties number eight I’m judging you, I’m judging you
+When you think it’s oh so great that your sweeties number eight<br/>
+I’m judging you, I’m judging you<br/>
-When your SOs are outspoken ’bout a partnership that’s broken They’re no fun.
-Just add one!
+When your SOs are outspoken ’bout a partnership that’s broken<br/>
+They’re no fun.
+Just add one!<br/>
 I’m judging you.

 **On poor taste in alcohol** - *by Jon Sagotsky*<br/>
-Getting drunk on Tuesday night; Miller High Life and Bud Lite I’m judging you, I’m judging you you should try something new; Not the same old watery brew There’s no taste.
-You drink waste.
+Getting drunk on Tuesday night; Miller High Life and Bud Lite<br/>
+I’m judging you, I’m judging you<br/>
+you should try something new; Not the same old watery brew<br/>
+There’s no taste.
+You drink waste.<br/>
 I’m judging you.

 **On popular literature** - *by Emily L*<br/>
-When you’re on the train today reading Fifty Shades of Grey I’m judging you, I’m judging you
+When you’re on the train today reading Fifty Shades of Grey<br/>
+I’m judging you, I’m judging you<br/>
-Though it might give others fright, well, at least it’s not Twilight Christian fucks, Edward sucks
+Though it might give others fright, well, at least it’s not Twilight<br/>
+Christian fucks, Edward sucks<br/>
 I’m judging you

 **On PowerPoint presentations** - *by Nat Budin*<br/>
-It’s employee training week, you are standing up to speak Water glass, but no class
+It’s employee training week, you are standing up to speak<br/>
+Water glass, but no class<br/>
-For you can’t project your slides, 30 minutes now you’ve tried Yes, it’s sad, don’t feel bad
+For you can’t project your slides, 30 minutes now you’ve tried<br/>
+Yes, it’s sad, don’t feel bad<br/>
 I’m just judging you

 **On public mobile phone use** - *by Emily L*<br/>
-When you’re out and in a crowd, talking on your phone too loud I’m judging you, I’m judging you
+When you’re out and in a crowd, talking on your phone too loud<br/>
+I’m judging you, I’m judging you<br/>
-I don’t want to know about how your mother chewed you out TMI, say goodbye
+I don’t want to know about how your mother chewed you out<br/>
+TMI, say goodbye<br/>
 I’m judging you

 <p style="padding-left: 30px;">
-  <em>Alternate 3rd lines:<br /> </em>I don’t want to know about how your daughter’s a girl scout<br /> I don’t want to know about how your boyfriend ate you out
+  <em>Alternate 3rd lines:<br /></em>
+  I don’t want to know about how your daughter’s a girl scout<br />
+  I don’t want to know about how your boyfriend ate you out
 </p>

 **On RSVP etiquette** - *by Nat Budin, VikAva, LF and ML*<br/>
-When I send you an eVite you don’t respond until that night I’m judging you, I’m judging you
+When I send you an eVite you don’t respond until that night<br/>
+I’m judging you, I’m judging you<br/>
-I did not expect to see your plus one and two and three Dis my booze – wipe your shoes!
+I did not expect to see your plus one and two and three<br/>
+Dis my booze – wipe your shoes!<br/>
 I’m judging you

 **On social dinners** - *by Alexandria Wilkie*<br/>